ChristianFial/devdocs/source/developers-guide/models/index.md

 ## Namespaces

 Shopware models make use of the PHP namespaces.
 This makes it possible to create your own article model in a plugin, without interfering with the default Shopware article model.
 With classes defined in other namespaces, it is not always necessary to use the full namespace.
-We can *include* them with an `use` statement:
+We can *include* them with a `use` statement:

 ```php
 namespace Shopware\CustomModels\MyPluginName;